Clinical Biochemistry

 Bibliography

-- William J. Marshall, Marta Lapsley, Ruth M. Ayling Clinical Biochemistry: Metabolic and Clinical aspects 3th Edition, Churchill Livingstone Elsevier, 2014
+-William J. Marshall, Marta Lapsley, Ruth M. Ayling Clinical Biochemistry: Metabolic and Clinical aspects 3th Edition, Churchill Livingstone Elsevier, 2014

 - R. Swaminathan Handbook of Clinical Biochemistry, Oxford University Press, 2004.

-- Allan Gaw, Michael J. Murphy, Robert A. Cowan, Denis St. J. O''''''''''''''''''''''''''''''''Reilly, Michael J. Stewart, James Shepherd.
+- Allan Gaw, Michael J. Murphy, Robert A. Cowan, Denis St. J. O’Reilly, Rajeev Srivastava.
 Clinical Biochemistry: An Illustrated Colour Text.
-4th Edition, Churchill Livingstone Elsevier, 2008.
+5th Edition, Churchill Livingstone Elsevier, 2013.

 Teaching method